jeremiah-c-leary/vhdl-style-guide/docs/generate_rules.rst

 generate_005
 ############

-This rule checks the generate label is uppercase.
+This rule checks the generate label has proper case.

+..
+NOTE::  The default is uppercase.

+   Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.

 **Violation**